terriblecodebutwork/MNode/README.md

 Start the server, and open "http://localhost:4000/index".

 Input the hex string format of your private key.
+Visit the "keys" page to get your APP_KEY of root private key.

 ## UTXOs manager